 “I found the book heartbreaking,” Clarke told us.
 “It’s one of the great ‘what ifs?’
 What would you do?
 I think everyone can relate to it.
 [Louis] was just a normal dude, a dad, who gets handed this dark secret and does something like Frankenstein’s Bride or Monster of Frankenstein.”

 As much as the character of Louis is a focal point in Pet Sematary, Rachel is the driving force and heart throughout much of the story.
-This new film adaptation certainly looks to be no exception, as Seimetz brings a fierce love of family to the role of Rachel, and she was also no stranger to Stephen King before coming aboard Pet Sematary.
+This new film adaptation certainly looks to be no exception, as Seimetz brings a fierce love of family to the role of Rachel, and it helped that she was no stranger to Stephen King before coming aboard Pet Sematary.

 As intriguing as the human characters are in the new Pet Sematary, it’s the titular location that is the most mesmerizing of all.
 Located deep in the Québec woods where the mosquitoes reign supreme and you can practically hear Mother Nature murmuring through the leaves, the “Pet Sematary” that Jud introduces to the Creed family is a masterful, jaw-dropping arrangement of children-made pet graves set against a backdrop of a massive deadfall.
 It is, quite simply, one of the most amazing things I’ve ever seen, and walking through the rows of faux graves gave me a serious case of the goosebumps.

 With the image of the Pet Sematary still emblazoned on my brain, it’s no wonder that it took production designer Todd Cherniawsky and his team several weeks to create what is sure to be one of the most gorgeous and haunting locations on the big screen in 2019.
-I can’t wait to see what it looks like on the big screen.
+I can’t wait to see what it looks like in theaters.

 Until then, please enjoy the new Pet Sematary trailer below, and stay tuned to Daily Dead for Part 2 of our set visit report before Pet Sematary haunts theaters on April 5th, 2019, courtesy of Paramount Pictures.